 Students living on campus (UNT Housing) should note that "The Housing and Residence Life Department has a zero tolerance policy when it comes to illegal drug use or possession."

 The penalties for misconduct range from admonition to expulsion.
-Typically, students who have violated the Code of Student Conduct will be referred to the Substance Abuse Resource Center to complete an individualized education plan.
+Typically, students who have violated the Code of Student Conduct will be referred to the Substance Use Resource & Education (S.U.R.E.)
+Center to complete an individualized education plan.
 A Health and Substance Abuse Educator will meet with the student and complete an assessment covering alcohol and other drug use history, reason for referral, family and personal history, health concerns, safety issues, and the consequences associated with use.
 The educator will also assess the student's readiness for change and establish behavior change goals.

 Faculty sanctions are listed under the UNT Faculty Discipline Policy.